rlynn523/shelter-dogs/README.md

 <li><a href='#what-does-the-future-hold'>What Does The Future Hold?</a></li>

 ##Purpose
 I strongly believe in animal rescue and every dog I have ever had has been a resuce.
-I wanted to create an app that simplified the search for a shelter dog and that also connected them to local shelters in their area.
+I created an app that simplified the search for a shelter dog and that also connected them to local shelters in their area.

 ##Use
 ###Landing Page